-This narrative statement describes the significance, accomplishments, and impact of the applicant's scholarship, research, and creative activity as well as professional activity during the period of evaluation.
+This narrative statement describes the significance, accomplishments, and impact of the applicant's scholarship, research, and creative activity (or practice and scholarship for Clinical Track faculty), along with professional activity, during the period of evaluation.
 While it may be important to use discipline-specific language and terminology to describe aspects of one's work, the narrative also should provide context and use clear and general language that would be understood by individuals in other disciplines who review the portfolio.
-Describe the evidence selected and presented in the portfolio to demonstrate the contributions and impact of the applicant's scholarship and professional activity.
-The narrative should provide evaluation and reflection of applicant's scholarship and professional endeavors with respect to their relevance and importance to the discipline(s).
-In addition, the narrative should describe evidence of professional growth and participation in organized professional activities in the applicant's field(s).
+Describe the evidence selected and presented in the portfolio to demonstrate the contributions and impact of the applicant's scholarship (or practice and scholarship for Clinical Track faculty) and professional activity.
+The narrative should provide evaluation and reflection of applicant's scholarship (or practice and scholarship for Clinical Track faculty) and professional endeavors with respect to their relevance and importance to the discipline(s).
+In addition, this narrative should describe evidence of professional growth and participation in organized professional activities in the applicant's field(s).